A multi-chroic kinetic inductance detectors array using hierarchical phased array antenna: Abstract

 \section{Abstract}

 We present a multi-chroic kinetic inductance detector (KID) pixel design integrated with a broadband hierarchical phased-array antenna.
 Each low-frequency pixel consists of four high-frequency pixels.
 Four passbands are designed from 125 to 365 GHz according to the atmospheric windows.
-The lumped element KIDs are designed with 100 nm Al as the inductor and with Nb parallel plate capacitors using hydrogenated amorphous Si as the dielectric.
-Due to the broadband coverage, two different types of structures are needed to couple light from microstrip lines to the KIDs.
-The KIDs designs are optimized for a 10-m-class telescope at a high, dry site.
+The lumped element KIDs consist of 100-nm thick AlMn inductors and Nb parallel plate capacitors with hydrogenated amorphous Si dielectric.
+Two different coupling structures are designed to couple millimeter-wave from microstrip lines to KIDs.
+The KID designs are optimized for a 10-m-class telescope at a high, dry site, for example, the Leighton Chajnantor Telescope.
+Preliminary measurement results using Al KIDs are discussed.

 \keywords{kinetic inductance detector, photon noise limited, NbTiN}